AgniKoko/DIP_HW01/README.md

 ## Tasks

-The assignment consists of the following steps, implemented sequentially in the Jupyter Notebook (`notebooks/Assignment1.ipynb`):
+The assignment consists of the following steps, implemented sequentially in the Jupyter Notebook:

 1. **Compute XYZ tristimulus values**
    - Load spectral CMF data from `data/cieXYZ_curves.csv`.